MattOfNZ/Hypercookie/README.md

 __Third-Party Packages:__ If some person on GitHub offers you an awesome third-party package with content blocking rules, maybe you should consider declining that offer (unless you're willing to read and review the rules, or trust them not to track you.)
 The ball is in your court with this one.
 Don't install random stuff on your device.

 __Requires Massive Collusion To Execute:__ While it's true that some advertisers could distribute this kind of code through their networks, we have other mitigations (resource blocking etc) to prevent this from ever executing.
+In addition, developers of content blocking apps would have to be in on the act.
 In the current state of play, this doesn't seem practical to me.
 However, with the suddenly accessible content blockers on mobile devices challenging the status quo, this could change.

 ### Potential Improvements
 The technique presented here is pretty unsophisticated;  and there are many potential improvements.
 Here are my top few: